 The CEO is the most senior executive officer and has ultimate executive responsibility for the Undertaking's operations, compliance and performance.
 The CEO is a director of the Undertaking.
 The CEO is the main link between the executive and the Board.
-The CEO has certain authorities delegated to him by the Board.
+The CEO has certain authorities delegated to him/her by the Board.

-In conjunction with the Chair of the Board, the CEO is responsible for agreeing the remuneration of the independent non-executive directors.
+With support of the Chair of the Board, the CEO is responsible for agreeing the remuneration of the independent non-executive directors.